 This was not a smart move.

 Pompey’s enemies got wind of Rabirius’ whining and put it all together.
-Despite the fact that the mercenary restoration of Ptolemy was illegal, it was successful.
-One would be hard pressed to condemn Pompey for winning yet another successful campaign, even if it was illegal.
-The people wouldn’t have it.
+Clearly, the Pompey faction was playing fast and loose with senatorial power.
+But the populares in the senate had to move carefully.
+The restoration of Ptolemy XII may have been unsanctioned but it was also successful and popular.
+The senate would be hard pressed to condemn Pompey for winning yet another brilliant campaign, even if it was illegal.
+The people of Rome wouldn’t have it.

 Gaius Rabirius Postumus was duly accused of De Repetundis, also known as extortion.
 Roman governors often engaged in extortion (if not wholesale theft) when they ruled a province.
 But if the governor’s greed led to instability, they were sometimes accused of De Repetundis.
-The penalty was usually a harsh fine, and sometimes exile.
+The penalty was usually a massive fine, and sometimes exile.
 Like his adoptive father before him, Gaius Rabirius Postumus was in a world of shit.

-Regardless, the memorial still stands on the Appia Antica for all to see.
+Regardless, the memorial still stands on the Via Appia Antica for all to see.
 Tourists take snapshots, but few have ever heard of him and even fewer know his story.
-Gaius Rabirius Postumus may have been a footnote in Roman history, but around him swirled the timeless stories of mighty ancients like Pompey, Cicero, Julius Caesar, Marc Antony, Ptolemy, and Cleopatra.
+Gaius Rabirius Postumus may have been a footnote in Roman history, but around him swirled the timeless stories of mighty men like Pompey, Cicero, Julius Caesar, Marc Antony, Ptolemy, and Cleopatra.
 He was a player in the game at a moment in history when a thriving republic became an unapologetic empire.

-Next time you are in Rome, rent a bike and head down the Appia Antica.
+Next time you are in Rome, rent a bike and head down the Via Appia Antica.
 Just past the Via Degli Eugenii is a monument to the Rabirii.
 Stop and take a look.
 There is the face of a man who, though a fool and a scoundrel, was a moving cog in the machine that built western civilization.